Begin Main Content Area

 The CDC recommends hepatitis B testing for:

-• Infants born to HBV-infected mothers.
+• Infants born to an infected mother;

 Hepatitis B Information for Health Care Providers